lab596/civiform/[Draft]-Long-term-vision.md

-> An open-source product suite that's the easiest way for civic entities and community-based organizations to deploy benefit programs to the cloud.
+> An open-source product suite that's the easiest way for civic entities and community-based organizations to deploy public benefit programs to the cloud.